DualBrain/Spriggsys-API-Collection/README.md

 ## Cross-Platform Libraries (Windows, Macintosh, and Linux)
 * pipecom (pipecom) Header file that pipes console output to QB64.
 Win (using WinAPI), Mac, and Linux (using C libraries).
 Added 10/26/2020
+  * Updated pipecom!
+Now it exists as a header and as a pure QB64 include.
+Both work equally as well.
+Added 02/12/2021

 * encodeBase64, decodeBase64 (Crypt32, base64 (Linux and Mac)) Added 11/05/2020